PLEASE NOTE THAT ALL ADOPTERS MUST FOSTER FIRST, WITH THE EXCEPTION OF PUPPIES

-If you have researched the breed thoroughly, have considered all of what it will mean to own a dog, and you understand that commitment, and the costs associated with it, the next step is relatively simple:
+If you have researched the breed thoroughly, and considered all of what it will mean to own a dog, and you understand that commitment, and the costs associated with it, the next step is relatively simple:

-Potentially suitable applicants may receive a phone call to discuss the dog’s needs or requirements and to ascertain in more detail if the Dog is the right match before a decision is reached.
+Potentially suitable applicants may receive a phone call to discuss the dog’s needs or requirements and to ascertain in more detail if the Dog is the right match before a decision is reached

-Once it is confirmed that the dog is a match and the potential Adoptee is aware of all adoption costs and conditions etc, and is able to make payment in full following the pre-Adoption period, a Pre-Adoption Contract will be signed and arrangements will be made for the dog to go to his or her Forever Home; it is expected that a potential Adopter will travel to meet a dog unless there are exceptional circumstances.
+Once confirmed that the Dog is a match and the potential Adoptee is aware of all adoption costs and conditions etc and is able to make payment of the Adoption Fee in full after the 2-3 weeks ‘settling-in’ period (which is the Foster period and covered by the Fostering Contract), arrangements will be made for the dog to go to his or her Forever Home; it is expected that a potential Adopter will travel to meet a dog unless there are exceptional circumstances.
 In the case of extreme distance road trains may be arranged to assist with travel.

-Reviews will be conducted at regular intervals, as detailed on the adoption contract, to ensure the continued well-being of the adopted dog.
+Reviews will be conducted at regular intervals, as detailed on the Adoption Contract, to ensure the continued well-being of the adopted Dog.

 How it works …...

-If at any time during the trial-period there are any issues with the dog that suggest the adoption is not likely to be successful, or simply if more time or support may be needed, the Adopter should contact their Regional Co-ordinator so that arrangements can be made to offer help or to remove the dog as quickly as possible.
+If at any time during the trial-period there are any issues with the Dog that suggest the adoption is not likely to be successful, or simply if more time or support may be needed, the Adopter should contact their Regional Co-ordinator so that arrangements can be made to offer help or to remove the Dog as quickly as possible.
 Regional Co-ordinators and members of the Management Team will be on hand at all times to ensure that advice and support are available – keep the Emergency Contacts list handy that you will have been given.

 The Adoption Contract states: